40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Image Source: smarthistory.org

-This painting by Helen Frankenthaler was made by her when she was only 23 years old.
+Helen Frankenthaler created it when she was just 23 years old.

-She used a method called staining, which involves painting thin paint onto a raw canvas.
+She used a method called staining, which involved painting with thin paint onto a raw canvas.

-Mountains and Sea consist of intricate and well-planned brush strokes to differentiate it from landscape painting.
+Mountains and Sea (1952) consists of intricate and well-planned brush strokes to differentiate it from landscape painting.

 Helen used dark black strokes to give character to her artwork after the final painting.